Drama

 Course outline

-A willingness to experiment in practical performance through developing skills in class workshops is needed for this course.
-As well as motivation and commitment – theatre teaches students that success comes to those who are highly committed to the task at hand and who are willing to work together.
+A willingness to experiment in practical performance through class workshops is required for this course.
+Motivation, commitment and being open to new ideas are essential.
+This drama course teaches students that success comes to those who are highly committed to the task at hand and are willing to work collaboratively with others.

 Watch our advert #Daretobedifferent